A guide to Chamonix

 The smaller, more traditionally Alpine villages of Les Praz and Argentiere lie further up the valley.
 Les Praz is served by the Flegere cable car, taking you to a beautiful ski area suitable for all abilities.
 It's also where you will find the golf course.
 Argentiere is a lovely village with a good selection of accommodation, bars and restaurants and is right next to the Grands Montets ski area.
 This is where to come if you want challenging skiing as it's renowned for its steepness and long descents.
 It's also north facing, and so holds on to the best snow all the way through to May.

 Les Houches is a larger village just below Chamonix with its own ski area.
 It's a pretty town and the ski area is a favourite with families thanks to its mix of pistes and kid's play areas.
 Chalet holidays are popular here, with many companies offering minibus services so you can also explore the rest of Chamonix's skiing area.

 Servoz, Les Bossons, Les Tines and Montroc are quieter hamlets, dotted along the valley, where you will need to take a bus/train or drive to the slopes.

 Also see: Where to Stay in Chamonix

-Chamonix is a town inhabited by, and visited by, a large international community and its cuisine reflects that.
-As well as the much loved fondue, raclette and traditional French restaurants, you'll also find Indian, Scandinavian, Chinese and fusion cuisine on offer.
-There are literally hundreds of restaurants in Chamonix, most on the valley floor, but also a good selection at altitude, accessed by the ski or summer lifts, most of which offer spectacular views of the surrounding mountains.
+Chamonix is a town inhabited by and visited by a large international community and its cuisine reflects that.
+As well as the much-loved fondue, raclette and traditional French restaurants, you'll also find Indian, Scandinavian, Chinese and fusion cuisine on offer.
+There are plenty of restaurants in Chamonix, most on the valley floor, but also a good selection at altitude which you can access by the ski or summer lifts.
+Many of these mountain restaurants offer spectacular views of the surrounding mountains.